chaos-indivisvm/handbook/docs/index.md

 + Corruption unlocks (Corruption is earned over time in sim or while raiding, or through melee weapon kills, and can be used to unlock and upgrade some items)
 + Merit unlocks (Merits are awarded by command staff for displaying exceptional skill in combat during raids, or for achieving milestones at group meetings)

-──────────────────────────────────────────

-V. Unacceptable Behaviour:
+### 5. Unacceptable Behaviour:

 We're a fun bunch.
 Our mentality towards behavior and breaking the rules of others is anything that can reversed easily or fixed quickly can be forgiven as if it never happened.
 That said, there are some things we won't tolerate.

-+Sim Crashing: Intentionally crashing someone's sim or giving someone the means to do so isn't acceptable unless you are crashing our own sim or you have been asked to crash someone's sim by the sim owner / renter / etc. This is because crashing sims rolls sims back a few hours.
++ Sim Crashing: Intentionally crashing someone's sim or giving someone the means to do so isn't acceptable unless you are crashing our own sim or you have been asked to crash someone's sim by the sim owner / renter / etc. This is because crashing sims rolls sims back a few hours.
 If you do this, you can expect a warning and told not to do it again, followed by demotion or ejection.

-+Graphics Crashing: Zero tolerance.
++ Graphics Crashing: Zero tolerance.
 If you graphics crash someone, you are out.

-+Doxxing: Doxxing is revealing information about someone that is typically difficult to find, revealed in private, and/or the person in question doesn't want others to know about: specifically retaining to their REAL LIFE!
++ Doxxing: Doxxing is revealing information about someone that is typically difficult to find, revealed in private, and/or the person in question doesn't want others to know about: specifically retaining to their REAL LIFE!
 Doxxing is not finding their furaffinity account.
 It's not OK to initiate autistic dox wars, don't do it.
 You will be ejected.

-+Leaking Equipment: Leaking someone else's hard work isn't cool.
++ Leaking Equipment: Leaking someone else's hard work isn't cool.
 If you get handed something with perms, check with them before you distribute it.
 It's not your fault if it is given to you, but it is your fault to give it out again if it's privately distributed or sold.
 If it's the equipment of an opposing group that you don't like very much, that doesn't make giving it out okay by any means.
 This also extends to copybotting- if you don't have permission to do it, don't do it.
 --Ripping textures is also generally not OK.
 If you own a modifiable object and want to mess with the cosmetics, ask the creator for the texture or permission to rip it if they have trouble finding it.
 Generally they will give it to you.

-+Causing Issues: Don't.
++ Causing Issues: Don't.
 Cause.
 Issues.
 Specifically internal ones.
 If someone, especially of rank, asks you to stop doing something, stop doing it.
 Things will be smoother for you and smoother for everyone else if you don't go out of your way to cause internal group drama and are open to cutting it out when called out on it.

-+Cheesing internal systems: Don't do this.
++ Cheesing internal systems: Don't do this.
 We have systems in place to allow for corruption and god favour unlocks, which are meant to take time to get.
 If you find a loophole and abuse the hell out of it, you're stepping all over those who are earning corruption as intended, and cheapening the experience for all of us.
 These goalposts are there to encourage activity and to give you something to work towards.
 If you find a bug, report it.
 Bug reports will never result in punishment, and may instead result in rewards for aiding in our development process.

-+Lying to Us: If you do something listed above, or something otherwise distasteful, do not lie about it.
++ Lying to Us: If you do something listed above, or something otherwise distasteful, do not lie about it.
 Any consequences given will be worse if you lie and may be mitigated if you are upfront and honest.
 We're smarter than you.
 We will find out eventually.
 All of us in this group has done something shitty or cringy on the internet, the difference is we don't lie about the shitty things we've done.

 If someone doxes you, damages your hardware, etc. talk to us.
 It's OK to hit back, just make us aware of what happened so we can recommend a course of action.
 Once you are -in- this group, you are -in-, we will back you up; but we are NOT your personal army of autists.

-──────────────────────────────────────────

 + Punishment:
 Violating our handbook standards or sim rules may result in: